waylaidwanderer/gemini-plays-pokemon-public/notepad.md

-# Gem's Strategic Journal (v86 - Agent Cleanup)
+# Gem's Strategic Journal (v87 - Reflection Cleanup)

 ## I. Core Principles & Lessons Learned
 - **Trust the Data, Not Frustration:** Game State Information (`map_id`, `current_position`) is the absolute source of truth.
 My own feeling of being "stuck" is a hallucination if the data contradicts it.
 ALWAYS verify location after a map transition BEFORE acting.
 - **Interaction Protocol:** If an interaction doesn't trigger a battle, it's a non-battling NPC or one I've already defeated.
 Do not repeat the interaction; mark the NPC and move on.
+An NPC blocking a path that doesn't battle is a hard wall.
-- **WKG & Marker Protocol (v10):**
+- **WKG & Marker Protocol (v11):**
-    - After any map transition, immediately add nodes/edge to WKG and mark both sides of the warp as 'Used'.
+    - After any map transition, immediately add nodes/edge to WKG.
+Mark the arrival warp with a single, descriptive marker (e.g., 'Used - Arrival from 1F').
-    - **Check-Then-Add Policy:** Before adding any new node or edge, query the WKG (using `run_code`) to ensure the element doesn't already exist.
-My current script is buggy and needs to be fixed.
+    - **`define_map_marker` Tool Rule:** The `map_id` argument requires a numeric string (e.g., "4"), not the map's name string (e.g., "LAVENDER_TOWN").
-    - **Correct ID Protocol:** Follow a strict three-step process: 1. `add_node` for source, retrieve ID.
-2. `add_node` for destination, retrieve ID.
-3. `add_edge` using the *correct, retrieved IDs*.
+- **Agent Usage:** Use `team_composition_advisor_agent` *before* all major battles.
+Use `stealth_pathfinder_agent` for all non-trivial navigation to avoid accidental trainer battles.
-- **Handling Bugs:** If a menu appears stuck on one option, test other options (like moving the cursor or selecting 'CANCEL') before assuming the game is frozen.
-Repeatedly trying the bugged option is inefficient.
+- **Repeated Failure Protocol:** If a plan or hypothesis fails repeatedly (e.g., notepad edits, trying to battle a non-hostile NPC), recognize the pattern, log it, and pivot to a new strategy instead of wasting turns.

 ## II.
 Hallucination & Correction Log
-- **MAJOR (T22035-T22134): Rocket Hideout & Game Corner Hallucinations.** Repeatedly believed I had successfully changed maps (B4F -> B2F, Game Corner -> Celadon) when I had not.
-This led to creating incorrect WKG nodes and map markers. **Lesson:** ALWAYS verify `map_id` and `current_position` from Game State Info *after* any warp attempt.
+- **MAJOR (T22035-T22134): Rocket Hideout & Game Corner Hallucinations.** Repeatedly believed I had successfully changed maps when I had not. **Lesson:** ALWAYS verify `map_id` and `current_position` from Game State Info *after* any warp attempt.
-- **CRITICAL (T22304-T22330):** System repeatedly warned of reachable unseen tiles on Pokemon Tower 2F.
-I was hallucinating that the floor was fully explored.
-I have now explored that floor.
+- **CRITICAL (T22304-T22330, T22477-T22485):** System repeatedly corrected me on reachable unseen tiles in the Pokémon Tower.
+I must trust the game state data over my own perception of the map.
 - **Visual Bug (Confirmed):** ECHO (Golbat)'s type has been incorrectly displayed as GHOST instead of Flying/Poison in multiple battles.

 ## III.
 Game Mechanics & Battle Intel